brekk/raconteur/README.md

 Raconteur offers some loosely-opinionated tools to manage robust content and convert it to clean markup.

+### Tools
- 1. postmaster - _a tool for converting markdown and front-matter to a json-encoded html format._
+ 1. scribe / postmaster - _a tool for converting markdown and front-matter to a json-encoded html format._
- 2. renderer - _a customized and extensible markdown parser (using `marked` internally), used by the postmaster._
+ 2. renderer - _an extensible markdown parser (`marked` internally), used by the scribe._
- 3. templater - _a wrapper around the dustjs-linkedin module which allows for "sugar" syntax._
+ 3. crier / templater - _a wrapper around the dustjs-linkedin module which allows for "sugar" syntax._
+ 4. herald / retemplater - _a way of automagically loading templates at or before runtime and re-writing the crier._

+### Utilities
- 4. bundler - _a simple implementation that binds the postmaster and the templater together._
+ 1. telegraph - _a light-weight single-template implementation that binds the scribe and the crier together._
+ 2. telepath - _a more complex but more reusable implementation which binds the scribe and the crier together._

-### Postmaster
+### Scribe

 Write content using simple markdown and a triple-curly-braced JSON header (more below) and easily convert it to HTML encoded within JSON.